SBDHERA/learncicd/README.md

 # learncicd
-I have this repo to learn the CI / CD Pipeline
+I have created this repo to learn the CI / CD Pipeline